 The specific causes of HABs are complex and are not always well understood.
 One problem in understanding bloom causes is how widely they vary between species and locations.
 But in general, algal species multiply when environmental conditions — nutrient and light availability, temperature and salinity — are optimal for cell growth.
 Not all algal blooms are harmful.
-Only when they can cause damage to humans, ecosystems or the economy do we consider them to be HABs.
+Only when they are able to cause harm to humans or ecosystems do we consider them to be a HAB.

 Red tides occur around the world and are caused by many different algal species.
 Although we call them red tides, they are not always red.
 Our red tide is caused by one species of dinoflagellate known as Karenia brevis.
 K. brevis naturally occurs in the Gulf of Mexico.
 Bloom initiation occurs offshore and is associated with inorganic nutrients brought up from the deep ocean.
 Cells are transported towards shore by ocean currents.
 Winds, currents and upwelling conditions further transport blooms.
 Although K. brevis initiation is exclusive to the Gulf of Mexico, every so often cells find their way around the Florida Keys to the east coast by way of the loop and Florida currents.
 The last time this happened was in 2018.